 Public Protection on Branch Director Potential Designates Field or Plant Personnel / Contract SME / First Responder or Local Authori ty Reports to Operations Section Chief Forms / Tools 201 Incident Briefing Forn Public Information Scripts n, Incident Action Plan, 214a Individual Activity L .og, F Role Responsibilities The Public Protection E responsible for implem protection measures d enting all public uring a response.
 In Determining the public protection measures required to ensure the safety of the public and stakeholders impacted by the incident. the Public Protection B e of the Public Protection The planning and implementation of public protection measures which may include the establishment of: • Roadblocks.
 This may include settingroups: Air monitoring.
 Notification of the public and stakeholders.
 Roadblock Group: Control access into the EPZ.
 Rover and Evacuation Group: Locate personnel within the EPZ and assist with the evacuation of residents.
-Notification Group: Notify impacted residences and businesses to provide public safety instructions.
 Ensuring the impacted area is clear of members of the public.
 Providing evacuation assistance to persons impacted by the incident.
-Coordination of activities at reception centres established to house displaced members of the public.
+Notification Group: No and businesses to prov instructions. otify impacted residences ide public safety Coordination of activities at reception centres established to house displaced members of the public.
 Air Monitoring Group: air quality readings to t Branch Director.
 Acquiring and providing the Public Protection Maintaining an effective structure for the Public Protection Branch. with and coordinating up: Responsible for liaising activities at a reception Managing the information gathered by the Groups within the Public Protection Branch. centre for evacuated personnel.
 The Public Protection Branch Director reports to the Operations Section Chief in the ICP who will provide tasks for the branch to perform.
-The Public Protection Branch can contain many people so maintaining an effective span of control is essential.
 Coordinating and directing the activities of the Groups within the Public Protection Branch.
-Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.
+The Public Protection E people so maintaining control is essential.
+Branch can contain many an effective span of Providing regular updates to the Operations Section Chief on the status of public protection measures across the response.
 Digital vers • uide for further details. line.
 Hard copies are available in the ICP.